 Rauland and Haukeli

-Rauland and Haukeli have some of the best cross-country trail networks in Norway - over 200 kilometres of groomed tracks await here.
+Rauland and Haukeli have some of the best cross-country trail networks in Norway - over 124 miles of groomed tracks await here.
 The skiing season normally lasts from December to April.
 Rauland has long been a popular winter destination for the whole family.
 Rauland is the largest alpine destination in Telemark with three ski resorts Vierli Skisenter, Rauland Skisenter and Raulandsfjell Alpinsenter.
 Alternatives to skiing include snow scooter trips, snow rafting, horse riding, kiting, dog sledding and ice fishing, as well as snowboarding.
 And for those of you just looking to unwind in beautiful surroundings, relax at mountain spa.

 More about winter in Rauland.

 Lifjell is the southernmost mountain plateau in Norway and is located in the heart of Telemark with only a short distance from Denmark and only 2 hours from Oslo.
-The mountain terrain offers around 20 peaks over 1100 meters.
+The mountain terrain offers around 20 peaks over 3,608 feet.
 Lifjell Skisenter has various downhill skiing possibilities (including off-piste skiing).
 At Lifjell there is also a ski area offering slopes especially for children and beginners for slalom and snowboarding, as well as easy cross-country tracks.

 Morgedal is famous for being "the cradle of modern skiing".
 It was in Morgedal that Sondre Norheim developed skis that could twist and turn, and invented the heel bindings.
 His old cottage is open for visitors.
 Norsk Skieventyr /ski museum is also located in Morgedal, and shows the development of skiing through the ages.